 If you notice, none of the above habits involve technology.
-It’s been studied extensively that blue light emitted by our screens can potentially disrupt your sleep cycle.
+It’s been found in many research studies that blue light emitted by our screens can disrupt your sleep cycle.

 If you happen to find yourself on the computer in the evenings, do yourself a favor and install a program called Flux.
 As the night wears on, Flux continually erases the blue light more and more until it’s virtually eliminated from your screen, helping you avoid the sleep-blocking blue light.

-Most sources will agree that eating super late lends itself to a disaster — your body is allocating resources trying to digest a heavy meal and you’ll have trouble falling asleep.
+Most sources will agree that eating late lends itself to disaster — your body is allocating resources trying to digest a heavy meal, and you’ll have trouble falling asleep.
 That heavy, pressing feeling on your stomach as you try to turn out the lights just doesn’t work for many people.

 As a result, you’ll read about how staying away from food for a few hours before bed is the smart choice, especially when it involves carbs.

 But studies have shown that eating carbs at night (especially starchy carbs) can actually help you fall asleep faster.
 Tryptophan and serotonin, two brain chemicals involved in sleep, are naturally boosted after eating carbs.
 Ever felt like taking a nap after a big, starchy meal?
 You get the idea behind it now.

 Now, that doesn’t mean you should eat a pepperoni pizza two hours before bed, but swearing off carbs after 3 PM isn’t the solution either.
 Don’t be afraid of them, and make sure you aren’t going to bed hungry.
 Be reasonable.